Since 2011, we've helped more than 5 million visitors understand Medicare coverage.

 If the idea of combing through different Part D plans seems too overwhelming, try using Medicare’s Plan Finder.
 It lets you input your location – as well as prescription and pharmacy information – to help you better evaluate your options.

-3. Assuming you and your spouse need to be on the same Part D plan
+3. Assuming you and your spouse need to be on the same Part D or Medicare Advantage plan

-There are certain things it’s nice to do as a couple – but choosing a Part D plan isn’t necessarily one of them.
+There are certain things it’s nice to do as a couple – but choosing a Part D or Medicare Advantage plan isn’t necessarily one of them.

-If you and your spouse take different medications, the plan that’s right for you isn’t necessarily the best choice for him or her.
+If you and your spouse take different medications, see different doctors, or have different medical needs, the plan that’s right for you isn’t necessarily the best choice for him or her.
 A better bet?
-Approach the selection process individually, especially since Part D plans generally don’t offer any sort of family discount.
+Approach the selection process individually, both initially and each year during open enrollment.

 Don’t rush through the process

-Open enrollment is nearly two months long, which means you have plenty of time to review your choices and secure the right health coverage for the coming year.
+Open enrollment for Medicare Advantage and Medicare Part D is nearly two months long, which means you have plenty of time to review your choices and secure the right health coverage for the coming year.
 Take your time when weighing your plan options; doing so could save you a world of money and stress.

 Maurie Backman has been writing professionally for well over a decade, and her coverage area runs the gamut from healthcare to personal finance to career advice.
 Much of her writing these days revolves around retirement and its various components and challenges, including healthcare, Medicare, Social Security, and money management.